lutter/razor-server/hooks/doc.hook/README.md

 ## Available events

-* `register-node`: triggered after a node has been registered, i.e. after its facts have been set for the first time by the Microkernel.
+* `node-registered`: triggered after a node has been registered, i.e. after its facts have been set for the first time by the Microkernel.
-* `bound-node`: triggered after a node has been bound to a policy.
+* `node-bound`: triggered after a node has been bound to a policy.
 The script input contains a `policy` property with the details of the policy that has been bound to the node.
-* `reinstall-node`: triggered after a node has been marked as uninstalled by the `reinstall-node` command and thus been returned to the set of nodes available for installation.
+* `node-reinstalled`: triggered after a node has been marked as uninstalled by the `reinstall-node` command and thus been returned to the set of nodes available for installation.
-* `delete-node`: triggered after a node has been deleted
+* `node-deleted`: triggered after a node has been deleted